doragasu/mw-sgdk-example/README.md

 ## Building the ROM

-Go to this project, and edit `Makefile`.
+Go to this project, and edit [Makefile](Makefile).
 Change the paths for them to point yo your tools installation (including the newlib enabled compiler).
 Then `make` the project.
 If everything goes OK, you should have the project built under `out/rom.bin`.

 # Limitations